emmt/Alpao.jl/README.md

 and have one of their deformable mirror connected to your computer.

-`Alpao.jl` is not yet an [official Julia package](https://pkg.julialang.org/) so you have to clone the repository:
+`Alpao.jl` is not yet an [official Julia package](https://pkg.julialang.org/) so you have to clone the repository to install the module:

     Pkg.clone("https://github.com/emmt/Alpao.jl.git")
     Pkg.build("Alpao")

+Later, it is sufficient to do:

+    Pkg.update("Alpao")

+to pull the latest version.

 ## Usage